-The Council of Advanced Practitioners (CAP) functions as a professional membership council within the framework of the National Kidney Foundation (NKF) in the development of health policies that impact the delivery of patient care and professional practice.
-CAP's mission is to serve as an advisory and resource for the National Kidney Foundation (NKF), NPs and PAs and the community in advancing the care, treatment and education of patients with kidney disease and their families.
-CAP is an advocate for professional development, research and health policy for its members.
+The National Kidney Foundation (NKF) Council of Advanced Practice Providers (CAPP) functions as a professional membership council within the framework of NKF in the development of health policies that impact the delivery of patient care and professional practice.
+CAPP's mission is to serve as an advisory and resource for NKF, NPs and PAs and the community in advancing the care, treatment and education of patients with kidney disease and their families.
+CAPP is an advocate for professional development, research and health policy for its members.

-Goals of the NKF-CAP
+Goals of NKF-CAPP

 - To provide a diversified, advanced educational curriculum for the nephrology advanced practitioner.